maghead/magsql/README.md

 If you're looking for something that is not an ORM but can generate SQL for you, you just found the right one.

-SQLBuilder is not an ORM (Object relational mapping) system, but a toolset that helps you generate cross-platform SQL queries in PHP.
+Magsql is not an ORM (Object relational mapping) system, but a toolset that helps you generate cross-platform SQL queries in PHP.

-SQLBuilder is a stand-alone library, you can simply install it through composer or just require them (the class files) with your autoloader, and it has no dependencies.
+Magsql is a stand-alone library, you can simply install it through composer or just require them (the class files) with your autoloader, and it has no dependencies.